Lawizer Logo

 Frequently Asked Questions

-It is a legal contract among startup founders that defines roles, equity, responsibilities, profit-sharing, decision-making, and exit mechanisms.
+It is a legal contract between startup founders defining equity ownership, roles, responsibilities, decision-making, and exit mechanisms.